 I use some social media platforms more than others.
 There are links to all my social accounts at the bottom of every page on this site.

 My Flickr and Instagram accounts are usually updated daily, and my Tumblr account is updated frequently.
 I also add to my mood boards on Pinterest on a regular basis.
-Unfortunately, my Facebook page and Twitter account are a little neglected.
-I need to work on those.
+Recently, I’ve started using my Twitter account a lot more, but unfortunately my Facebook page is a little neglected.
+I need to work on that.

 I think of my social accounts in terms of what my mother would have said if she had browsed through them.
 She would have liked some of my Instagram posts, but probably would have complained I never photograph the family, and that nobody ever smiles.